stevemk14ebr/GeLuBigNum/README.md

 # Why
 The rulers are interesting, and if you don't care about speed the code size is quite good.
 That said this isn't THAT slow, it can handle a 30 char number * 30 char number in around a millisecond or two.

+I also recommend taking a look at the rulers themselves.
+There's quite a few hidden paterrns and they're quite beautiful.
+You can actually generate all the numbers of the rulers with 3 or 4 nested for loops, they do indeed have an underlying structure.